gandreini/css-guidelines/css-style-guide.md

 ### 1.2	Gulp

 SASS will be compiled with a **Gulp task**.
-This allows all developers working on the same project, to compile SASS using the same tool and avoid having developers using different compilers that could have some pre-built mixins not available to others. <a href="https://blog.teamtreehouse.com/use-npm-task-runner" target="_blank">NPM task runner</a> or <a href="https://gruntjs.com/" target="_blank">Grunt</a> can also be used.
-Gulp allows to perform all the other tasks needed to manage the project.
+This allows all developers working on the same project to compile SASS using the same tool. <a href="https://blog.teamtreehouse.com/use-npm-task-runner" target="_blank">NPM task runner</a> or <a href="https://gruntjs.com/" target="_blank">Grunt</a> can also be used.

 More info about how to use Gulp.js to automate CSS tasks <a href="https://www.sitepoint.com/automate-css-tasks-gulp/" target="_blank">here</a>.